 - 1. The Florida Department of Environmental Protection (FDEP) standard for Sodium is 160 ppm.
-The FDEP has set the MCL for Sodium at a more stringent level than federal regulations require. - Compliance levels are based on the highest level detected of samples taken.
-Range of Results is the range of results (lowest to highest) at the individual sampling sites. - 3.
+The FDEP has set the MCL for Sodium at a more stringent level than federal regulations require. - 2.
 For the parameters monitored under the Stage 2 D/DBP regulations, the level detected is the highest locational running annual average for the samples collected: Haloacetic Acids (60 ppb) and/or TTHM (MCL 80 ppb).
 Range of Results is the range of results (lowest to highest) at the individual sampling sites.